elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/06-pattern-matching.markdown

 ```

 Pattern matching can be used with any of the data types built into elixir.
 You'll see more examples of this as we move along.

+### Tuples or Lists?

+When do we use a list and when a tuple?
+It is good to kep in minde that lists are slow to moify/read but fast to create.
+Tuples aer expensive to modify, but are good at handling pattern matching and returning additional info.